Dead World 2: Scarlet

 Mass Market Paperback

 Thrust into a world of creatures Gina ‘Red’ Santiago never knew existed, she does her best to fit in while trying to come to grips with the fact that she’s a werewolf.
-The transition from International Police Tactical Team officer to unpaid recruiter is not an easy one, especially when her new boyfriend, Morgan is an alpha werewolf, the local sheriff of Nuria–and her new boss.
+The transition from International Police Tactical Team officer to unpaid recruiter is not an easy one.

 The Dead World Series — The Story Behind the Story